Central Texas Regional Transportation Advisory Group (CTRTAG)

 CTRTAG Membership

-These organizations include transportation providers, transit users, health and human services agencies, medical facilities, workforce centers, municipalities and other government agencies.
-New members may be added at any time as needed; voting members are limited to two individuals from the same stakeholder group to ensure a broad mix of interests.
+These organizations include transportation providers, transit users, health and human services agencies, medical facilities, workforce centers, for profit transit providers, municipalities and other government agencies.

 Contact CTCOG staff if you are interested in becoming a member.